Master of Applied Finance (Islamic Banking and Finance)

-The Master of Applied Finance (Islamic Banking and Finance) is students looking to work, or who currently work, in an increasingly crucial area equipped with the knowledge and skills to be able to carry out vital Islamic financial operations.
-This program will keep you up-to-date with the latest changes and well-versed in the intricacies of Islamic Sharia financing and its objectives.
+The UOWD's Master of Applied Finance - Islamic Banking and Finance in UAE is suitable for students and professionals who are keen to acquire critical knowledge and skills in areas related to Islamic banking and finance.
+This highly sophisticated program will equip you with the knowledge and skills to be able to carry out vital Islamic financial operations whilst keeping you up-to-date with the latest changes and well-versed in the intricacies of Islamic Sharia financing and its objectives.
 You will come to understand the complex Islamic Banking and Investment Products and assess alternative Islamic Insurance (Takaful) and Re-insurance (Re-Takaful) products.

 Globally accredited, internationally relevant

 All MAF programs are also quality assured by UOW Australia, which is registered with the Australian Tertiary Education and Quality Standards Agency (TEQSA), the national regulator of higher education in Australia.
 Upon graduation, students can choose either a degree certificate from UOWD or a degree certificate from the University of Wollongong Australia.

 The requirement to graduate from a single specialisation MAF program is twelve (12) subjects.

 |Common Finance Foundation||FIN924||Financial Statement Analysis for Business|